source-foundry/ufodiff/README.md

 <h4><a href=""> delta</a></h4>

 `ufo delta` generates file modification, addition, and deletion reports over a user specified number of commits in text format.
-The data is streamed through standard output.
+The data is streamed through standard output in a newline delimited fashion with indicators for the type of file change.

+The file change indicators include:

+- **[A]** file added
+- **[D]** file deleted
+- **[M]** file modified

 For JSON formatted data, see the `deltajson` subcommand.